JoshuaViado/Are-You-DayDreaming-Game/README.md

 # Are You DayDreaming?
 (Unity Game)
 ![alt text](https://github.com/JoshuaViado/Are-You-DayDreaming-Game/blob/master/Screenshots/HomePage.png "HomePage")

+This is a game (unfinished) I developed in my Graphics & Visualisation module during my university studies.
+This is a puzzle, parkour game that involves finding items and triggering certain objects to ''Unlock the Door'.

 **note: The game is playable and can be finish by the player.
 However, the game is unfinish and has a few noninteractive areas within the terrain.**
 ## Getting Started